 Tim Berners-Lee is a British computer scientist credited with inventing the World Wide Web (WWW).
 Berners-Lee enabled a system to be able to view web pages (hypertext documents) through the internet.
 He also serves as a director for the World Wide Web Consortium (W3C) which oversees standards for the Internet and World Wide Web.
 Berners-Lee is also concerned about issues relating to freedom of information and censorship on the internet.

 Short Biography Tim Berners-Lee

-Tim Berners Lee was born on 8th June 1955 in London, England.
-After doing his A Levels at Emanuel School, he went to Queen’s College, Oxford University, where he received a first class degree in physics.
+Tim Berners-Lee was born on 8th June 1955 in London, England.
+After doing his A Levels at Emanuel School, he went to Queen’s College, Oxford University, where he received a first-class degree in physics.

-After graduation, he gained employment for a printing firm in Plessey Poole.
+After graduation, he gained employment for a printing firm in Plessey, Poole.
 From 1980, he was employed as an independent contractor at CERN in Switzerland.
-A key part of his job involved sharing information with researchers in different geographical locations.
-To help this process, he suggested a project based on the use of hypertext (a language for sharing text electronically) The first prototype was a system known as ENQUIRE.
+An essential part of his job involved sharing information with researchers in different geographical locations.
+To help this process, he suggested a project based on the use of hypertext. (a language for sharing text electronically) The first prototype was a system known as ENQUIRE.

-The internet had been developed since the 1960s as a way to transfer information between different computers.
-However, Tim Berners Lee sought to make use of internet nodes and combine it with hypertext and the idea of domains.
+The Internet had been developed since the 1960s as a way to transfer information between different computers.
+However, Tim Berners-Lee sought to make use of internet nodes and combine it with hypertext and the idea of domains.

 - A universal system for recognising the location of web pages (Uniform Resource Locator, URL)

-- HTML – Hypertext markup Language – how webpages are published.
+- HTML – Hypertext Markup Language – how web pages are published.